Best Texting Services for Ecommerce Apparel (2026)

 TL;DR

 Texting software for apparel splits into two jobs: broadcast marketing (campaigns, automations) and two‑way conversational texting (support, sales, concierge).
 For marketing SMS, Attentive works well at enterprise scale, Postscript is the Shopify favorite, Klaviyo SMS makes sense if Klaviyo already runs your lifecycle, and Yotpo SMSBump is solid on value.
-For building a real personal relationship with customers after delivery (one that prevents returns, drives exchanges, and surfaces buying intent because the customer actually trusts the brand), Return Signals is what we’d pick.
+For building a real personal relationship with customers after delivery (one that prevents returns, drives exchanges, and surfaces buying intent because the customer actually trusts the brand), Signals is what we’d pick.
 Emotive also plays in the two-way space with a staffed sales model.

 Top texting services for apparel in 2026

-Return Signals turns your brand into someone the customer actually texts with.
+Signals turns your brand into someone the customer actually texts with.
 It starts after delivery, but the relationship it builds goes beyond that moment.

 - They ask about fit or care, and you resolve it before it becomes a return